History of Zionism: Revisionist Zionism

 The Revisionist Zionists were established in 1923 and originally led by Ze'ev Jabotinsky.
 After his involvement against the 1929 Arab riots, the British banned Jabotinsky from re-entering Palestine, and until his death in 1940, he advocated the more militant revisionist ideology in Europe and America.
 In 1935, he and the Revisionists left the mainstream Zionist Organization and formed the New Zionist Organization.
 Following mainstream Zionism's' acceptance of their earlier militant demand for a Jewish state they eventually rejoined in 1946.

 During this period, Revisionist Zionism was detested by the competing Socialist Zionist movement, which saw them as being capitalist and influenced by Fascism; the movement also caused a great deal of concern among Arab Palestinians.

 Revisionism was popular in Poland but lacked large support in Palestine.
-The Revisionists refused to comply with British quotas on Jewish migration, and, following the election of Hitler in Germany, the Revisionist youth movements HeHalutz and Beitar began to organize illegal Jewish migration to Palestine.
+The Revisionists refused to comply with British quotas on Jewish migration, and, following the election of Hitler in Germany, the Revisionist youth movements HeHalutz and Betar began to organize illegal Jewish migration to Palestine.
 In Europe and America they advocated pressing Britain to allow mass Jewish emigration and the formation of a Jewish Army in Palestine.
 The army would force the Arab population to accept mass Jewish migration and promote British interests in the region.

 Zionism and the Arabs

 Arab nationalists predominantly perceived Zionism as a threat to their own aspirations.
-This sense was heightened, by the growth of Zionist labor movement and its "Hebrew labor" program.
+This sense was heightened by the growth of Zionist labor movement and its "Hebrew labor" program of opposing the hiring of non-Jewish workers by Jewish employers.
 The latter was an effort to increase Jewish immigrant employment, secure the creation of a Jewish proletariat, and to prevent Zionist settlement from turning into a standard colonial enterprise.
-Initially, it sought to develop separate settlements and economies and campaigned for the exclusive employment of Jews; it later campaigned against the employment of Arabs.
 Its adverse effects on the Arab majority were increasingly noted by the mandatory administration.

+The King-Crane Commission concluded about the principle of self determination:

+"If that principle is to rule, and so the wishes of Palestine's population are to be decisive as to what is to be done with Palestine, then it is to be remembered that the non-Jewish population of Palestine – nearly nine-tenths of the whole – are emphatically against the entire Zionist programme.
+The tables show that there was no one thing upon which the population of Palestine were more agreed than upon this."